kazuto-nishimori/Open-Source-GIS/lab7/index.md

 Before we export anything to leaflet, we must make new layers that are stripped of all columns expect the bare minimum: the data that will be displayed.
 The reason is twofold.
 This minimizes the size of the file, making the viewing experience on the web browser smoother.
 In addition, unsecured JSON files can be downloaded and its data extracted; one could accidentally leak sensitive or licensed data on the web.
 For these reasons, it is important to minimize the attributes.

 ### Using drop fields <a name="crt-a"></a>
 We can do this simply with the `Drop Fields` tool that can be found via the `Processing Toolbox`.
-It is simple as clicking on the columns to drop.
+It is as simple as clicking on the columns to drop.
 For the final output layer from last week’s lab, I will only preserve the unique fid and the normalized scores.
 Afterwards, it is necessary to export this new layer as a shape file to make it permanent.

 <img src="/lab7/image1.PNG" width="800">